 - 1. Compulsory Fees charged for each student - 2.
-St John's College, Woodlawn, Building Fund Levy - 3.
-Contributions from the P & F fundraising activities
+St John's College, Woodlawn Resource Hire Fees - 3.
+Contributions from the School Community Forum's fundraising activities

 There are some additional costs for special programs and projects mentioned in this booklet.